KhronosGroup/Vulkan-ValidationLayers/docs/settings.md

 ## vk_layer_settings.txt

-There is info [elsewhere](https://vulkan.lunarg.com/doc/view/latest/windows/layer_configuration.html) to describe this file, but the short answer is to go
+There is info [elsewhere](https://vulkan.lunarg.com/doc/view/latest/windows/layer_configuration.html) to describe this file, but the short answer is to set the `VK_LAYER_SETTINGS_PATH` like the following:

 ```
 # windows